Algebraic and algorithmic synergies between promise and infinite-domain CSPs: Definitions

 Let $\sAIP(\rel X,\rel A)$ be a shorthand for the property that there is a collection $(D_x)_{x\in X}$ of non-empty subsets of $A$ such that for every $x\in X$ and every $a\in D_x$, there exists a solution to $\AIP(\rel X,\rel A)$ such that $\lambda_x(a)=1$, $\lambda_x(a')=0$ for all $a'\neq a$, and for all $x'\in X$ and $a'\not\in D_{x'}$, one has $\lambda_{x'}(a')=0$.
 If there exists a homomorphism $h\colon\rel X\to\rel A$, then $\sAIP(\rel X,\rel A)$ holds by taking $D_x$ to be the set $\{h(x)\}$ for all $x\in X$.
 We say that $\PCSP(\rel A,\rel B)$ is solved by singleton AIP if whenever $\sAIP(\rel X,\rel A)$ holds, then there exists a homomorphism $\rel X\to\rel B$.
 The condition $\sAIP(\rel X,\rel A)$ can be checked in polynomial time, since it can be checked by solving a polynomial amount of affine integer systems of equations.
 It is known that if $\rel A$ has two elements and admits the ternary minority operation as a polymorphism, then $\CSP(\rel A)$ is solvable by AIP~\cite{BBKO}.

-The algorithm called ``BLP+AIP'' works by first finding an interior point for $\BLP(\rel X,\rel A)$, setting variables to $0$ when they are not included in the support of an interior point, and then solving the system of equations over $\mathbb Z$~\cite{BLPAIP}.
+The algorithm called ``BLP+AIP'' works by first finding an interior point for $\BLP(\rel X,\rel A)$, setting variables to $0$ when they are not included in the support of an interior point, and then solving the modified $\AIP(\rel X,\rel A)$~\cite{BLPAIP}.
 We say that $\PCSP(\rel A,\rel B)$ is solvable by BLP+AIP if every instance $\rel X$ for which solutions as above exist admits a homomorphism to $\rel B$.